scriptkd/flex-webchat-ui-translation/README.md

-# Twilio Flex Web Chat UI Sample
+# Twilio Flex Web Chat UI with real time translation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 You can find the most recent version of the guide on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 This package can only be consumed together with Twilio Flex.
 Visit http://twilio.com/flex to find out more.
+This package can only be consumed together with its corresponding Twilio Flex plugin and translation API

 ## Instructions